FAQs

 Q: How is the Lawyers Clearinghouse funded?

-A: We rely on foundation grants, law firm and individual donations, and our annual fundraiser to support our operations.
+A: We rely on foundation grants, law firm and individual donations, and our Annual Meeting each September to support our operations.
 Take a look at our financial information here.